yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 ## UI changes

 Switch games provide pretty game icons for the launcher.
-Needless to say, yuzu couldn’t let the opportunity to make good use of them on the game list go.
+Needless to say, yuzu makes good use of them while rendering the game list.
 What wasn’t considered when using these icons for the user interface is that some games offer multiple alternatives for different languages. yuzu would just pick the first one available.